mysql> select "a" = "A"; +-----------+ | "a" = "A" | +-----------+ | 1 | +-----------+ 1 row in set (0.00 sec)

 A while ago I published an article on PostgreSQL

-.
+user administration.
 Typically, things have changed since I wrote

 that article.
 I thought I’d detail a couple of the differences since